tactilenews/100eyes/README.md

 # `100eyes` (German version below)

 `100eyes` is the first open source solution for dialog-driven journalism in Germany.
-In the editorial office, `100eyes` is the tool to reach as many different people as possible where they would most like to be reached - via Telegram messenger or e-mail.
+In the editorial office, `100eyes` enables newsrooms to reach as many people as possible where they would most like to be reached - via Telegram messenger or e-mail.

 `100eyes` is a lean tool that improves journalistic routine: editors can ask questions and get answers from more people faster.
 The user interface offers two core functions to journalists:

-1. maintain a **community**
+1. Maintain a **community**

-2 **Start research:** With just one click, journalists can send questions to their community, evaluate all answers collectively and store new information from the answers of their contributors in a structured way.
+2. **Start research:** With just one click, journalists can send questions to their community, evaluate all answers collectively and store new information from the answers of their contributors in a structured way.

 ## Demo
 Behind the `100eyes` project are Astrid Csuraji and Dr. Jakob Vicari, who are driving journalistic innovation.
 If you would like to learn more or are interested in using `100eyes` for a journalistic project, please contact us at https://tactile.news/.